 - A meeting date to discuss the announcement further

 Commit to keeping staff updated.
-Start by scheduling a meeting to discuss the office relocation.
-This is a great opportunity to form committees so that staff become participants instead of observers.
-Which brings us to your next objective.
+Start by scheduling regular meetings to discuss the status of your office relocation.
+This is a great opportunity to form committees so that staff become active participants instead of mere observers, which brings us to your next objective.

 - Staff assignments